THE HUMBLE SOAPBERRY – MY NEW DIY FRIEND

 It really is all in the name – fancy having a tree that produces soap-filled berries!
 Mother Nature really showed off with these little gems, which happen to be cousins with the commonly known lychee.
 The dried shells of this fruit contain saponins, a natural detergent that reduces the surface tension of water to lift dirt and grease.
-Soapberries have antibacterial and anti-fungal properties and are perfectly suited for so many cleaning and body care applications – I’m obsessed with their awesomeness.
+Soapberries have antibacterial and anti-fungal properties.
+They are perfectly suited for so many cleaning and body care applications.
+I’m obsessed with their awesomeness.

 So, how do they work exactly?

 Soapberries contain saponins which is a substance produced by plants in an anti-microbial effort to protect its seeds – it tastes bad to insects.
 So, when soapberries are placed in water (warm is ideal but not essential), the saponins are released and act to lift dirt, grease and grime.